lennmedia/crisp-whmcs/README.md

+`The un-encrypted source code has been reviewed and validated by the Crisp team in Sept.
+2022`

 # Crisp for WHMCS
 This addon installs the Crisp chatbox on your WHMCS client area.
 The plugin automatically sets the users name and e-mail address upon login and has an option to hide the chatbox for admins to avoid user impersonation.